valmont2k/remote-opening-service-port/README.md

-for what: simple create iptables rule for opening port
+for what: simple create iptables rule for opening port(working only on linux)

+it analog of port knocking https://en.wikipedia.org/wiki/Port_knocking but more "smart"

 how it works: